w3f/polkadot-wiki/docs/learn/how-to/teleport-dot-ksm.md

 !!! danger "READ THIS FIRST!"

     Do not attempt to **teleport funds directly to exchange** deposit addresses.
 Although the address format is the same, exchanges might not be able to detect teleports or deposits on every chain.
-Such deposits will be **irretrievable**!
+Such deposits will be **irretrievable**.

 1\.
 Make sure to [switch](switch-network-nodes.md) to the source chain.